-- 50. We are required to determine Transpower's individual price-quality path under Part 4 of the Act.
-An individual price-quality path is determined on an ex ante (ie, forward-looking) basis and applies for a regulatory period of 5 years,17 though we may set a shorter period than 5 years if we consider doing so would better meet the purpose of Part 4 under section 52A of the Act.18 - 51.
+- 44. We are required to determine Transpower's individual price-quality path under Part 4 of the Act.
+An individual price-quality path is determined on an ex-ante basis and applies for a regulatory period of 5 years, 16 though we may set a shorter period than 5 years if we consider doing so would better meet the purpose of Part 4 under section 52A of the Act.
+17 - 45.
 We set out Transpower's individual price-quality path in a determination we make under section 52P of the Act (referred to as a section 52P determination).
 Once determined, Transpower's individual price-quality path may not be reconsidered (reopened) within a regulatory period expect in limited circumstances.
-One of those circumstances is where the Authority has asked us to reconsider a section 52P determination under section 54V(5) of the Act, which states: - (5) The Commission must, if asked by the Electricity Authority to do so, reconsider a section 52P determination and, to the extent that the Commission considers it necessary or desirable to do so, amend the determination, to take account of any matter referred to in subsection (4). - 52.
-One of those matters listed in subsection (4) is: - (c) any guidelines of which it [the Commission] receives advice under subsection (2)(c) that are likely to be relevant to the exercise of the powers or performance of the duties or functions of the Commission under this Part. - 53.
-The "advice under subsection (2)(c)" referred to in subsection (4) is advice from the Authority that it has issued guidelines that are likely to be relevant to the powers or functions of the Commission under Part 4.19 - 54.
-We have received advice from the Authority under section 54V(2)(c) that it has issued new TPM guidelines that are likely to be relevant to our powers or functions under Part 4, and a request from the Authority under section 54V(5) to reconsider Transpower's 52P determination.
-Under section 54V(5) we must therefore now:
+One of those circumstances is where the Authority has asked us to reconsider a section 52P determination under section 54V(5) of the Act, which states: - (5) The Commission must, if asked by the Electricity Authority to do so, reconsider a section 52P determination and, to the extent that the Commission considers it necessary or desirable to do so, amend the determination, to take account of any matter referred to in subsection (4). - 46.
+One of those matters listed in subsection (4) is: - (c) any guidelines of which it [the Commission] receives advice under subsection (2)(c) that are likely to be relevant to the exercise of the powers or performance of the duties or functions of the Commission under this Part. - 47.
+The "advice under subsection (2)(c)" referred to in subsection (4) is advice from the Authority that it has issued guidelines that are likely to be relevant to the powers or functions of the Commission under Part 4.18

-17 Commerce Act 1986, section 53ZC(2)(a) and 53M(4).
+16 Commerce Act 1986, section 53ZC(2)(a) and 53M(4).

-18 Commerce Act 1986, section 53ZC(2)(a) and 53M(5).
+17 Commerce Act 1986, section 53ZC(2)(a) and 53M(5).

-19 Commerce Act 1986, section 54V(2)(c).
+18 Commerce Act 1986, section 54V(2)(c).

-- 54.1 reconsider the Transpower IPP determination; and - 54.2 amend the Transpower IPP determination to the extent that we consider it necessary or desirable to do so in order to take into account the advice from the Authority of its decision on its new TPM guidelines. - 55.
+- 48. We received advice from the Authority under section 54V(2)(c) that it had issued new TPM guidelines that are likely to be relevant to our powers or functions under Part 4.
+The Authority also requested under section 54V(5) that we reconsider Transpower's 52P determination.
+We have done so, and decided to amend the Transpower IPP determination to the extent that we consider it necessary or desirable to take into account the advice from the Authority of its decision on its new TPM guidelines. - 49.
 Under section 52Q(1) of the Act, we can only amend the Transpower IPP determination in a material way after we have consulted with interested parties, but we may make non-material amendments without prior consultation.